 - 1.18 A Habitat Regulations Assessment (HRA) screening is required under the European Directive 92/43/EEC for plans that may have an impact on European (Natura 2000) Sites. - 1.19 The HRA screening has assessed the impacts of implementing the Neighbourhood Plan on local Special Area of Conservation (SAC) sites.
-Its purpose is to consider the impacts of the plan against the conservation objectives of the sites and to examine whether it would be likely to have a significant adverse effect on the integrity of the site.
-The HRA screening states that it cannot be concluded that no likely significant effects are expected as a result of the Regulation 15 Farnham Neighbourhood Plan without mitigation measures and recommends that the Neighbourhood Plan Review be subject to an Appropriate Assessment.
-The Assessment concludes that, primarily as a result of SANG provision, an adequate policy framework will be in place to ensure no adverse effects of the Neighbourhood Plan Review on the integrity of the Thames Basin Heaths SPA and Wealden Heaths Phase I SPA or any other European sites.
+Its purpose was to consider the impacts of the plan against the conservation objectives of the sites and to examine whether it would be likely to have a significant adverse effect on the integrity of the site.
+The HRA screening states that it cannot be concluded that no likely significant effects are expected as a result of the Farnham Neighbourhood Plan without mitigation measures and recommended that the Neighbourhood Plan be subject to an Appropriate Assessment.
+The Assessment concluded that, primarily as a result of SANG provision, an adequate policy framework will be in place to ensure no adverse effects of the Revised Neighbourhood Plan on the integrity of the Thames Basin Heaths SPA and Wealden Heaths Phase I SPA or any other European sites.

-How this Plan Review is organised
+How this Revised Plan is organised

-The Plan Review is divided into six sections:
+The Plan is divided into six sections: